eksctl-io/eksctl/README.md

 compinit
 ```

-To make the above persistent, run the first two lines, and put the
+To make the above persistent, run the first two lines, and put the above in `~/.zshrc`.

 ## Project Roadmap